reddragon/blog.gaurav.ai/_posts/2025-08-12-noam-notation.markdown

 query = jnp.einsum('BLD,DHK->BLHK', inputs_BLD, w_query_DHQ)
 ```

 The readability benefits of this notation quickly compounds!
-Concretely, what Noam's Notation allows you to do is:
+Concretely, a non-exhaustive list of what Noam's Notation allows you to do is:

 1. Infer the semantics of a particular tensor just by reading its name.
 2. Avoid compilation bugs.